nus-cs2103-AY2223S1/tp/docs/team/jovitaanderson.md

           users are able to efficiently copy and paste their planned anywhere for easier communication with their clients.
     * **New feature**: Add Light/Dark mode option
-        * What it does: allows the user to have the option to set FinBook to be light/dark mode
+        * What it does: allows the user to have the option to set FinBook to be light/dark mode.
         * Justification: This feature improves the user experience of FinBook as it gives users the option to personalize the application interface to their preference of color theme Light or Dark mode.
     * **Enhance feature**: Allow multiple deletion of clients